BriceCroix/Synthpathy/README.md

 [Synthpathy](https://github.com/BriceCroix/Synthpathy.git) is a small and versatile audio synthesizer on a microcontroler.
 It uses a Raspberry Pico microcontroler.
 Additional information will be added here during the development process.

+Synthpathy is a 4-notes polyphonic synthetizer featuring two types of waveforms (square and saw), an envelope generator (ADSR) with adjustable attack and sustain and a low-pass filter with an adjustable cutoff frequency.
+The raspberry pico only features 3 ADC channels and a choice had to be made about what parameters could be controlled through potentiometers, but theoretically all ADSR parameters could be handled alongside with filter cutoff and resonnance.

+Synthpathy generates sound at 46875 Hertz using raw samples, in floating-point representation, but it would be way more efficient to use 32 or 16 bits fixed-point representation, this issue will be adressed in the future.

 ## How to build